dehezhang2/CS4293/assignment/Report/assignment1/Deheng_Zhang-55199998-CS4293-Assignment1.md

 * Explanation:

   * `srand` will pass a seed to the `c++` random number generator.
 And the `rand` function will generate a pseudo random number based on the given seed by using a hash function.
+The seed is determined if we do not explicitly give the seed to the system.
   * `time` function is used to use the current time as the seed, since the number generating function is highly non-linear, the result will be partially “random”.

 ---------